-As we age, the volume in the face naturally depletes.
+As we age, the collagen in the face naturally declines.
 As a result, the face starts to sag and shadows and lines form.
+We also notice more

 What areas can be treated with dermal filler injections?

 Dermal fillers are all made from the same active ingredient, however they are not all created equal.
 The gel varies in thickness, stretch and longevity, depending on the area and layer of the face to be injected.
 Treatment areas for thicker, longer lasting fillers include cheeks, temples, jawlines and chins.
 Thinner products that blend more easily into the skin are placed into areas including the lips, under the eyes, smile lines and shadows around the mouth.
 We have a range of different products and brands available that your cosmetic injector will discuss with you.

 How long will the treatment take?